HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 &emsp;&emsp;

-### Attribute Examples
+### Attribute Applicability
-The table below provides guidance that can be used to determine whether attributes from a requestor or responder are applicable to requirements of this IG, for example, as may be designated using FHIR code systems.
-These attribute types and per-field matches directly influence the scoring rubrics outlined in the this IG.
+The table below provides guidance to assist in determining whether attributes from a requestor or responder are applicable to requirements of this IG, for example, as may be designated using FHIR code systems.
+These attribute types and per-field matches directly influence the scoring rubrics outlined in this IG.

 Implementers evaluate the information in a requestor's Patient resource (or other match input attributes) and/or in responder's system to determine whether the specific conditions for [match output scoring](patient-matching.html#scoring-matches--responders-system-match-output-quality-score) or [match input weight](patient-matching.html#patient-weighted-input-information) are met.
-This table is not intended to constitute a complete list; some additional attributes can be found in the [artifacts](artifacts.html) section of this IG.
+This table is not intended to constitute a complete or exclusive list; some additional attributes can be found in the [artifacts](artifacts.html) section of this IG.

 | **Attribute** | **FHIR Representation** |
 | :----------: | ---------------------------- |